 - The ID of the DDS domain to which it belongs. - Its qualities of service (QoS).
-The discussion on What is QoS?
-(Section 3.3.2.1 below) gives a brief introduction to the concept of QoS; you will learn more in Capabilities and Performance (Chapter 4 on page 53). - Its listener and listener mask, which indicate the events that will generate callbacks to the DomainParticipant.
+The discussion on 3.3.2.1 What is QoS? below gives a brief introduction to the concept of QoS; you will learn more in Capabilities and Performance (Chapter 4 on page 52). - Its listener and listener mask, which indicate the events that will generate callbacks to the DomainParticipant.
 You will see a brief example of a listener callback when we discuss DataReaders below.
-For a more comprehensive discussion of the Connext DDS status and notification system, see Chapter 4 in the RTI Connext DDS Core Libraries User's Manual.
+For a more comprehensive discussion of the Connext DDS status and notification system, see Chapter 4 in the Connext DDS User's Manual.